Zhang-Zhaoji/itti-Saliency-method_python3/README.md

 Hello!

-if you are interested in Itti Saliency implementation on Python3, this code wold help you :-)🤗
+if you are interested in Itti Saliency implementation on Python3, this code would help you :-)🤗

 I tried to not involve classes(which is hard to read sometime) and made a universal function by which you can get anything youwant.🥰